Chinatown in Montréal

 Falun DaFa Youth Band

-The audience sat on the steps of a pagoda-style calligraphy store or joined the old people sitting at stone tables.
+An impromptu audience for the youth band sat on the steps of a pagoda-style calligraphy store or joined the old people sitting at stone tables.
 It was easy to imagine the old men sitting at those tables on a quiet sunny day, perhaps playing checkers or swapping stories of the Old World.

 Chinese kites hung from the porch of the calligraphy shop